isaacroberts/NPCGenerator/README.md

 The system uses ASCII formatting to allow linking and switching.
 For example: "[English Male Name | English Female Name] the [Weapon]" could generate such legends as "Henrietta the Greatsword" or "Joseph the Mace".

-I ran a campaign that used this app to randomly generate spells, and minor dieties, to great hilarity.
+I ran a campaign that used this app to randomly generate characters, spells, and minor dieties, to great hilarity.